A gain in knowledge does not always translate into new actions

 So what can you do to get the best outcomes for both yourself , the business and your team?
 Here’s some quick tips –

-- Start by making some easy changes first – then move on to the more challenging ones.
+- Start by making some small and easy changes first – then move on to the more challenging ones.

 - Successful behaviour change must be accompanied by monitoring your thought patterns and ensuring you are adopting a mindset that supports the change